Demo 1: Continuity, Plotting, and Partial Derivatives#

-Demo by Christian Mikkelstrup, Hans Henrik Hermansen, Jakob Lemvig, Karl Johan Måstrup Kristensen og Magnus Troen
+Demo by Christian Mikkelstrup, Hans Henrik Hermansen, Jakob Lemvig, Karl Johan Måstrup Kristensen and Magnus Troen

 from sympy import *